-Content that doesn’t feel like a hard sell is key and blogs, are an excellent source of guidance in this area.
-Think of formats like listicles, vlogs, guides and reviews.
-Each can be written in a way that clearly offers an opinion and establishes a further dialogue about a common idea, which can eventually branch into opportunities to purchase product.
+Content that doesn’t feel like a hard sell is key and blogs are an excellent source of guidance in this area.
+Think of formats like listicles, vlogs, guides, and reviews.
+Each can be written in a way that clearly offers an opinion and establishes a further dialogue about a common idea, which can eventually branch into opportunities to purchase the product.

 Larger campaigns should appeal to your customer’s emotions as well.
 The more an individual is made to connect your imagery with deeper feelings and memories, the more likely your brand is to be remembered.
 Think of something like the Coca-cola polar bears, and their signal of the holidays.
 It’s a recurring theme that people have come to expect in their winter advertisements and with it, a sense of comfort.

 For brands with central, physical locations and stores, make sure to develop the environment in a way that tells customers exactly what to expect and identify with upon entering.
 Even when doing this, some brands will falter because business actions reflect otherwise upon the lifestyle they’ve chosen to reflect.